Create a shirt with Printify today

 Then, put the iron straight on the design – one spot at a time – and press it down for 10-15 seconds per section.
 Pick it up and move to the next part of your design – don’t slide it over, as it can cause the HTV to wrinkle.

 Finally, peel off the carrier sheet and check the final result.
-There is cold-peel and hot-peel vinyl, meaning that some designs need to cool down a bit before the sheet is removed.
+There is cold-peel and hot-peel vinyl, meaning that some designs need to cool down before removing the sheet.
 Check the vinyl instructions to avoid mistakes.

-And there you have it.
-A custom-design shirt – made at home.
+And there you have it – you’ve just made custom-print t-shirts at home!

-• Use original designs to avoid legal issues
+- Use original designs to avoid legal issues when selling custom-print t-shirts.

-• Consider investing in proper tools and machines for the long run
+- Consider investing in proper tools and machines if planning to create custom t-shirts for sale.

 Other t-shirt printing methods worth knowing